CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 are:

 1. If the domain contains U-labels, transform them to A-labels.
-2. If the domain contains any uppercase letters, lowercase them.
+2. If any NR-LDH or A-label domain label in the domain part contains uppercase letters, lowercase them.
 3. Compare strings octet-for-octet for equivalence.

 This specification expressly does not define any wildcard characters,